Look for privacy policies on other websites

 - If you are using an older version of Internet Explorer we recommend that you upgrade to Internet Explorer 8.

 We want you to be confident when accessing your financial information online.
 CIBC uses multiple layers of protection to increase your security while using CIBC Online Banking or accessing your online investment accounts.

 We offer you secure access to your banking and investment accounts.
 Once you have signed on, you can check your balances, transfer funds and pay bills online quickly and safely.
 We also monitor activity in banking and investment accounts to enhance your security and to protect your financial information.
 One of the security features you will notice in CIBC Online Banking and the online services of CIBC Investor's Edge, CIBC Imperial Investor Service, CIBC Wood Gundy and CIBC Private Investment Counsel is the date and time of your last sign on, which is displayed within key areas.
 The date and time displayed should match the last time you signed on.

 Web browser encryption

 Web browsers use encryption to communicate securely over the Internet.
-You must have a browser with 128-bit encryption to use CIBC Online Banking or the online services of CIBC Investor's Edge, CIBC Imperial Investor Service, CIBC Wood Gundy or CIBC Private Investment Counsel.
+You must have a browser with 256-bit or higher encryption to use CIBC Online Banking or the online services of CIBC Investor's Edge, CIBC Imperial Investor Service, CIBC Wood Gundy or CIBC Private Investment Counsel.
 All of the browsers supported by CIBC Online Banking and these online services offer 256-bit or higher encryption.
 For more information on the browsers supported by CIBC online services, visit our browser requirements webpage.